 However, in cases where the Office of State Guardian is the petitioner,

-consistent with Section 30 of the Guardianship and Advocacy Act, where the public guardian is the petitioner, consistent with Section 13-5 of the Probate Act of 1975,
+consistent with Section 30 of the Guardianship and Advocacy Act, where the public guardian is the petitioner, consistent with Section 13-5 of this Act,

 where an adult protective services agency is the petitioner, pursuant to